Updated May 28, 2021

 Cost varies by region

-If you’re trying to save money by building in a rural area in particular, you’ll also need to consider the costs of installing a septic system or sewer hookup, propane for heating, and how much concrete you’ll need to reach the road.
+It’s important to pay close attention to those ancillary costs.
+For example, if you’re building in a rural area, you may need to consider the price of installing a septic system or sewer hookup, propane for heating, and how much concrete you’ll need to connect your property to the road.

 Designing a dream home vs. a developed one